ask4ua/DKN/Lection1.md

 ```
 sha256
 ```
-* take sha256 checksum from file
+* take sha256 checksum of the  file
 #### Answer: sha256  checksum of mentioned file

 ### 2. ubuntu